Grygle/Scrolling_Website/README.md

 - Vertical scrolling
 - Turning image

-Content still needs improvement.
-It's going to be more coherent.
+## Technologies
+- HTML
+- CSS
+- JavaScript
+- jQuery

+## Clarification

+Content still requires improvement.
+There are some bugs going on, thus, I'm working on them and adding new content.

+## Screenshots